AiJared/DSA_in_python/README.md

 #### Searching through linked list
 For the search operation, we are going to define a method that takes a value to search for and returns either the node containing the value if the value is found or None if it isn't.

+Check out the implementation of search operation in the file linked_list.py.